 High degree of hubris and abuse of authority.

 Management teams and their members are in a position of authority by their very nature of the role they embody in an organization.
 In many cases managers use this position of power for the greater good of the organization.
 However, there are exceptions when managers have a high degree of hubris and abuse their authority which has a negative impact on organizational performance.

 When managers develop a high degree of hubris and abuse their authority, it could be a sign for destructive or toxic leadership.
-Managers with dark leadership traits such as Narcissism, Hubris and Machiavellianism have a higher likelihood to derail.
+Managers with dark leadership traits such as Narcissism, Hubris and Machiavellianism have a higher likelihood to derail and undermine their followers.
 Management teams composed of individuals with dark traits foster a toxic work environment which leads to a lack of psychological safety and fear.